 - How buildings can be identified? - What is the threshold for their inclusion i.e. what measure of quality is appropriate? - What is the method for final selection? - What are the implications of local listing?

-To answer these questions a 'Protocol' was been prepared and this document was approved in March of this year.
+To answer these questions a 'Protocol' was prepared and this document was approved in March 2017.

 Methodology: Expert Panel